Immunizations will strengthen your baby’s immune system.

 Ask!
 It’s OK to Have Questions!

 Ask your doctor or nurse if you have questions about recommended immunizations.
 They can also talk to you about a vaccination plan for your child.
-Call the Family Health Hotline at 1-800-322-2588.
+Call the Help Me Grow Washington Hotline at 1-800-322-2588.

 - Centers for Disease Control and Prevention: Vaccines and Immunizations for Infants and Toddlers